eiConsole v.23R1

 In order to deliver the output of a transaction, a Transport needs to be configured.
 We will start by configuring the Transport for our SQLXML to People XML transformation.

-Tabs and configuration options will vary based on the module selected in the Transport type drop-down.
+Once selected, the Transport configuration panel will appear.
+The tabs and configuration options will vary depending on the module selected in the Transport Type drop-down.

-There are other options you can set for this transport but the ones we just set are enough for now.
-You can explore the other options after this tutorial.
+You can set other options for this Transport, but the ones we just set are enough for now.
+After this tutorial, you can explore the other options.

 Now we need to configure the Transport for the XML to Delimited People transformation.
 The steps to follow are the same as for the SQLXML to People XML transport just with a different filename.
 We will name the output file for this transformation database-query.txt.

 Now that the route is configured from Source to Target you can test its behavior.
-Within the Route menu, select Testing Mode.
+Within the Mode menu, select Testing Mode.

 For this tutorial, we will use the default testing configuration since we want the route to connect to the database, retrieve the data and deliver the resulting transformed files to a local directory.

-In a few seconds, the data will be extracted from the database by our listener.
-As each stage completes the question marks will be replaced by green checkmarks indicating that the stage has completed successfully.
+Our Listener will extract the data from the database in a few seconds.
+As each stage is completed, the question marks will be replaced by green checkmarks, indicating that the stage has been completed successfully.

-If there’s an error, the blue question mark will become a red X. You can click on the stage with the red x to view the errors.
-If for example, the x is in the Source Transform stage, you may want to retrace your steps for that stage to see if you missed a step, or failed to check a box or enter a field, etc.
+If there’s an error, the blue question mark will become a red X. You can click on the stage with the red X to view the errors.
+If for example, the x is in the Source Transform stage, you may want to retrace your steps for that stage to see if you missed a step, failed to check a box, enter a field, etc.

 Once all the stages have finished you may click the Stop button.
-If everything worked correctly you should see green checkmarks in all the stages like this
+If everything worked correctly you should see green checkmarks in all the Stages.

-This concludes this tutorial.
+This concludes the tutorial.
 If you did not get the desired output or if you received an error in any stage please go over the steps for that section again.